Book An Appointment

 FAQs

-Mild soreness for the first week, well-managed with prescribed pain medication.
+Mild discomfort first few days, well-managed with prescribed pain medication and ice.

 References